-2.1 The various concepts of national income and related aggregates used in national accounts connote a particular meaning which may not necessarily conform to the one used in common parlance.
+2.1 Various concepts of national income and related aggregates used in national accounts connote a particular meaning which may not necessarily conform to the one used in common parlance.
 It is, therefore, necessary that these are made familiar to the users to enable them to appreciate these in right perspective.
 It is with this objective that it has been considered necessary to refer to these in this publication.
-The basic concepts and definitions of the terms used in national accounts largely follow those given in the SNA which undoubtedly take into account the requirements of developing countries.
-Even then in some cases it has been considered necessary to modify the definitions to suit the structural pattern of the Indian economy.
+The basic concepts and definitions of the terms used in national 2.4 accounts largely follow those given in the SNA.
 It is intended to give in the following paragraphs the major concepts used in National Accounts Statistics and the inter relationship particularly of those relating to macro-economic aggregates of national product, consumption, saving and capital formation.